 Pawnee's interest rate swaps are not considered trading instruments as Pawnee intends to hold them until termination.
 Nonetheless, the interest rate swaps do not qualify as a hedge for accounting purposes, and are therefore recorded as separate derivative financial instruments.
 Accordingly, the estimated fair value of the interest rate swaps are recorded as an asset or a liability on the accompanying consolidated balance sheet.
-Payments made and received pursuant to the terms of the interest rate swaps are recorded as gain or loss on interest rate swaps.
+Payments made and received pursuant to the terms of the interest rate swaps are recorded as an adjustment to interest expense, and adjustments to the fair value of the interest rate swaps are recorded as gain or loss on interest rate swaps.
 The fair value of interest rate swaps is based upon the estimated net present value of cash flows, and does not necessarily reflect the amount that would be required to settle the interest rate swaps.

-Chesswood Holdings LP, a wholly owned subsidiary of the Fund, has entered into foreign exchange contracts to manage its exposure to the U.S. dollar as significant cash flows for unitholder distributions are generated in the U.S. As the foreign exchange contracts related to equity transactions, they do not qualify as a hedge for accounting purposes, and are therefore recorded as separate derivative financial instruments.
+Chesswood Holdings LP, a wholly owned subsidiary of the Fund, had entered into foreign exchange contracts to manage its exposure to the U.S. dollar as significant cash flows for unitholder distributions are generated in the U.S. As the foreign exchange contracts related to equity transactions, they do not qualify as a hedge for accounting purposes, and are therefore recorded as separate derivative financial instruments.
 The fair value is determined from a monthly market valuation report obtained from its bank counterparty.